 Hard skills: data structure and algorithms

 This is definitely a critical part.
 Google provided some slides that briefly listed possible topics that might be involved in the interviews and you can find them elsewhere on the Internet.
 For me, I first took a pass on the materials of my previous data structure course.
-One has to understand when the data structures should be used, what are their common methods, and what algorithms are implemented based on them.
+One has to understand when the data structures should be used, what their common methods are, and what algorithms are implemented based on them.
 Here is a list of data structures I reviewed:

 - array and linked list

 - binary search tree, heap and priority queue

 - adjacency list and adjacency matrix

 - minimum spanning tree: Prim and Kruskal algorithms

 - sorting: O(n^2) insertion/selection/bubble sort, O(nlogn) quick sort, merge sort, heap sort